What do all the Gs mean?

 • 3G – this supports calls, texts and internet use from your phone, most handsets nowadays are supported by 3G and where they’re not, they’ll automatically try to connect to 2G.

 • 4G – this is the newest infrastructure and promises super-duper mobile internet speeds (up to seven times faster than 3G).
 Because it’s so new, not all handsets are compatible with 4G speeds but providers are upgrading their offering continuously.
+See if you can get 4G coverage in your area.

 Is there a best large carrier?